← Back to Stories

 News.com.au

-• The scandal was first reported by *The Australian*, highlighting grants benefiting each other’s electorates: a $3.1m grant to a men’s shed in Mander’s electorate and a $50,000 grant to a surf lifesaving club (where Camm is a patron) in her electorate.
+• The scandal was first reported by The Australian, highlighting grants made by each minister’s departments benefiting the other’s electorate, including a $3.1m grant to a men’s shed in Mander’s electorate and a $50,000 grant to a surf lifesaving club in Camm’s electorate.

 Source Articles